Waledoc/Datascience/API-Concept.md

-# API Concept – Data Acquisition Strategy
+# API Concept – Data Acquisition Strategy for Topic 1

 This document defines the API and data-source strategy for each research topic.
 It specifies data providers, variable scope, spatial/temporal resolution, and integration logic.